JuncoDH/CompetitiveProgramming/README.md

-# README
+# Competitive Programming Journey
-Welcome to my Competitive Programming Repository!
+Welcome to my Competitive Programming repository!
+This collection showcases my dedicated journey through the world of algorithmic problem-solving and coding challenges.

-This repository encapsulates my entire journey in Competitive Programming.
-It contains solutions to various contests, notebooks, and problem-solving solutions from private online judges.
+At the core of this repository lies the implementation of +180 algorithms, ranging from fundamental concepts to advanced techniques.

-The highlight of this collection is the comprehensive implementation of a wide range of algorithms, ranging from the fundamental to the most challenging ones I found.
+It also contains notebooks, solutions to 25 contests, and +500 problems from various private online judges.

-The code is optimized for competitive environments, prioritizing brevity and speed.
-As such, you won't find extensive use of unique pointers, numerous new lines to separate sentences, descriptive variable names, or a lot of comments.
-Despite this, I have made an effort to use a clean, maintainable and aesthetically coding style.
+While the code here is optimized for competitive environments, emphasizing brevity, efficiency and adaptability, I've strived to maintain a clean and maintainable coding style.

 You can contact me via email ([juncodelasheras@outlook.com](mailto:juncodelasheras@outlook.com)) or via Linkedin ([here](https://www.linkedin.com/in/junco-de-las-heras-valenzuela/)).